FinDockLabs/findock-single-gift-entry/README.md

 - any other deployment method you prefer.

 ## Configuration
-- Override the 'New' button on the object 'Gift Entry' and point it to the Visualforce page `NewGiftEntry`
+- Override the 'New' button on the object 'Gift Entry' and point it to the VisualForce page `NewGiftEntry`
-- Update the flow `Manage Gift Entries FinDock` to use the correct target in the `Take Payment` screen.
+- Update the Flow `Manage Gift Entries FinDock` to use the correct target in the `Take Payment` screen.
 - Assign the permission set `FinDock Single Gift Entry` to the right users